LoginJoin Bold.org

 Any Black/African American high school senior in Massachusetts may apply for this scholarship opportunity.

-To apply, tell us about the career path you’re pursuing and what impact you hope to make through your career.
+To apply, tell us about the career path you’re pursuing and what impact you hope to make through your career and submit a picture of yourself.

 Selection Criteria: